robabby/evive-test/README.md

 ## Explanation

-I opted for Next.js for this test becase:
+I opted for Next.js for this test because:

 - I wanted an excuse to use the framework
 - Given more time I would have enjoyed setting up an accompanying UI.